Data Transfer and Management Guide

 my_file.txt

-Note: The leading l in the lls command denotes that you are listing the contents of your local working directory.
+The leading l in the lls command denotes that you are listing the contents of your local working directory.

 To transfer my_file.txt from your local computer to your transfer directory: